hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 "in the context of the freedom that the authorities were actually granting, these regulations could be seen as comparatively insignificant constraints ( #Kouame_1997, 424)
 ## Conclusion
 ### Why this research is meaningful
+This research will reveal not only the situation that faced peasants as they began to enjoy the freedom of pilgrimage and sightseeing, but also the shows the underlying motivations behind the bakufu and ruling authorities' actions and how they dealt with the lower class.
+These points are both vital to understanding  what can be argued to be the first tourism industry for commoners, the mass pilgrimage of Edo Japan.